gleicon/ebook_cto_field_guide/index.md

 	* Incidents per month
 	* Time to fix vulnerabilities found by pen testing.

-These are relevant to engineers, product managers and people outside of your organisation.
+These are relevant to engineers, product managers and people outside of your organization.
 At some point, interrupting the team to fix security findings will appear in the top 5 reasons why a new feature was not delivered and it is good to have history.

 #### Data